devfikdark/nodeJS-Professionals/book_pages/chapter5/section5.2.md

+# Section 5.2: Loading and using a module

 A module can be "imported", or otherwise "required" by the require() function.
 For example, to load the http module that ships with Node.js, the following can be used:
 ```js